-For our long weekend in Jersey, we decided to rent a vehicle via Europcar.
-Despite its diminutive size, the island overflows with flower-filled country lanes and coastal roads; all of which make driving here a real joy.
+For our weekend break to Jersey, we decided to rent a vehicle via Europcar.
+Despite its diminutive size, the island is filled with country lanes and coastal roads; all of which makes driving here a real joy.
 As such, we couldn’t resist hiring a Mini Cooper to enjoy it all.

-A short break in Jersey can be equally enjoyed via public transport.
+A short break Jersey can be definitely still be enjoyed via public transport.
 Given the island’s small size, Jersey’s bus network (Liberty Bus) is both regular and reliable – stopping outside most major hotels, towns and tourist hot spots.